arangodb/docs/3.10/aql/operations-search.md

 ---
 layout: default
-description: The SEARCH keyword starts the language construct to filter Views of type ArangoSearch.
+description: The SEARCH keyword starts the language construct to filter Views.
 title: The SEARCH operation in AQL
 redirect_from:
   - views.html